Mobile Device Security When Traveling or Conducting Field Research

 - Securely back up data stored on your device(s) or media.
 Backed up data should be stored onto media that will not be taken on the trip.

-- Secure your device, as indicated in Protect Personal Devices & Data.
+- Secure your device.
+See Instructions for Securing Your Devices and Data for instructions for securing smartphones, tablets, and laptops.
 Additional reminders for securing your device for travel include:

-- Download and use the university's VPN client.
-The VPN provides an encrypted network for all network-computing needs.
+- Download and use the U-M Virtual Private Network (VPN) client.
 Test the VPN, and verify that you are familiar with how to use it.

 - Disable Bluetooth